 Where to Buy Fuzzy Melon

-Fuzzy melon is sold year-round; it is grown in California and may be found in Asian and Chinese markets.
+Fuzzy melon is sold year-round, particularly in Asian markets, and you can grow winter melon in a backyard garden.
 Look for small gourds that are heavy for their size, firm to the touch without any soft spots, and free of wrinkles and dark markings.

 Store fuzzy melon in a plastic bag in the refrigerator, where it will last for up to 10 days.
 If left for too long, the flesh turns soft and can become tart over time.